ia97lies/xauxi/README.md

 end
 ```

+### Version
+Currently it is alpha vesion.
+No offical tar/zip available.
+Just checkout the git repo and explore the test cases and code.

+### Support
+Currently only plain TCP is supported.
+I will first get a feeling for the configuration and the code before introducing SSL.

 ### Authors and Contributors
-Project is started 2013 by Christian Liesch (@ia97lies)
+Project started 2013 by Christian Liesch (@ia97lies)

 ### Licence
 Apache 2 licence